 You can also use wood blocks, the important thing is the building part.

 Built castles, towers, houses, whatever they want, just let your children lead the game.
-It’ll enhance their creativity, and it will provide for a fun time for all the family.
+It’ll enhance their creativity, and it will provide a fun time for all the family.

 39. Make Picture Frames

 Why not redecorate your living room by changing your current picture frames for your toddler’s homemade ones!